ManuelMcLure/ManuelMcLure.github.io/ConfiguringLeveling.md

 congratulations!
 Your `X_MIN_POS` and `Y_MIN_POS` values are correct, and you may move to determining the maximum positions.
-6. If the nozzle is to the right of the left edge of the bed, or behind the front edge of the bed, or both, jump to the section "The Xmin/Ymin position is over the bed".
+6. If the nozzle is to the right of the left edge of the bed, or behind the front edge of the bed, or both, jump to the section "**The Xmin/Ymin position is over the bed**".
 7. Using the LCD, move the nozzle carefully until it's right over the front left corner of the bed.
 Read the X and Y values on the LCD.
 Take those values, make them negative, and use them as new values for `X_MIN_POS` and